QuHieu/Security-and-Ethics-for-Data/README.md

 ## Diagram

-Below is the sequence diagram that show how does the component interact with each other:
+Below is the sequence diagram that shows how do the components interact with each other:
 <img src="usercase.png" alt="Usercase">

 ## Flaws